wking-io/Fluture/README.md

 #### `node :: ((a, b -> ()) -> ()) -> Future a b`

-A constructor that creates a Future which rejects with the first argument given to the function, or resolves with the second if the first is not present.
+Creates a Future which rejects with the first argument given to the function, or resolves with the second if the first is not present.

 This is a convenience for NodeJS users who wish to easily obtain a Future from a node style callback API.
+To permanently turn a function into one that returns a Future, check out [futurization](#futurization).

 ```js
 Future.node(done => fs.readFile('package.json', 'utf8', done))